lindaxie7/Antinuclear-Antibody-Image-Analysis/README.md

 We also wanted to investigate the performance of different model types ranging in complexity from a simple CNN with only 2 convolutional layers to a way more complexed ResNet architecture.

-To develop the CNN, we used a Jupyter notebook on a VM instance with n1 machine type with 16 vCPUs and 1 V100 GPU Once the CNN was roughed in, we tuned hyperparameters using Vertex AI.
+To develop the CNN, we used a Jupyter notebook on a VM instance with n1 machine type with 16 vCPUs and 1 V100 GPU.
+Once the CNN was roughed in, we tuned hyperparameters using Vertex AI.
 Once finalized, we submitted a custom training job on Vertex AI.

 We also tried transfer learning by implementing MobileNetV2, which is a ResNet architecture.